OliveERP/Quickbooks-Connect/README.md

 https://drive.google.com/file/d/1OIXTJKDFtnIcOpdGo-85ec0-IwxXfXY5/view?usp=share_link

 <b>3.
 Make sure field: Quickbooks ID, has "Allow on submit" checked in all of the forms</b>
+As you have completed the demo above, the quickbooks and erpnext is now connected.
+This connection has made some changes in the system.

-For instance, the 'Quickbooks ID' field will be present on the following forms:
+For instance, the 'Quickbooks ID' field will now be present on the following forms:

 ![image](https://user-images.githubusercontent.com/120718232/213429069-ea24f5f1-6f1f-4fc6-a672-f4450b2c3d7c.png)